telerik/blazor-docs/components/gantt/gantt-tree/columns/command.md

 The following code example demonstrates declarations and handling.

 >tip The event handlers use `EventCallback` and can be synchronous or async.
-This example shows async versions, and the signature for the synchronous handlers is `void MyHandlerName(GridCommandEventArgs args)`.
+This example shows async versions, and the signature for the synchronous handlers is `void MyHandlerName(GanttTaskCommandEventArgs args)`.

 >caption Example of handling built-in and custom commands in the Gantt component